Adnan00786/Toggle/README.md

 # Toggle_updated

+# Before using this program make sure you have the following softwares installed in your device
+1).
+Python installed with pip
+2).
+Mysql

+# How to use

 Run the setup file first and provide the Sql password Acccurately.
 After you are done with Setup run the main.py file and then get started .

+In case the main.py page is not responding then open the toggle_main.py file

 Create your Toggle account  by clicking on the button get started from the main window Provide your Info. and sign in.